Royal College of GPs eases stance on legalising assisted dying

 The UK’s professional membership body for GPs is no longer formally opposed to a change in the law to legalise assisted dying.

-The Royal College of General Practitioners (RCGP) confirmed that, after a consultation with its members, it has moved to a position of neutrality – neither opposing nor supporting a change in the law.
+The Royal College of General Practitioners (RCGP) confirmed that, after a consultation with its members and a decision by its council, it has moved to a position of neutrality – neither opposing nor supporting a change in the law.

 It had adopted a position of opposition in 2005 and held that stance since then.